scottefein/god-i-hope-i-get-in/index.md

 - template: 2-column-text
   block: two-column-1
   col_1:
-    headline: Is This For You?
+    headline: Who Is This For?
     content: ''
   col_2:
-    content: Who's it for?<br>Juniors and Seniors in HS who want to be Musical Theatre majors in college<br><br>What is it?<br><br>A fully online training program that walks you through every step of the musical theatre audition process.<br><br>Why God I Hope I Get In?<br><br>It's affordable, customizable, and personal.
+    content: Who's it for?<br><br><br>What is it?<br><br>A fully online training program that walks you through every step of the musical theatre audition process.<br><br>Why God I Hope I Get In?<br><br>It's affordable, customizable, and personal.
 Learn from our comprehensive modules, or opt in to our private coachings with teachers currently working in the biz.
-    headline: ''
+    headline: Juniors and Seniors in HS who want to be Musical Theatre majors in college
 - template: detail-content
   block: text-1
   headline: Are You Ready?